MolSSI/QCArchiveWebapps/README.md

 flask db init
 ```

-Now, you can use migration commands, like `flask db migrate` to creare migrations.
+Later, you can use migration commands, like `flask db migrate` to creare migrations.

+### Creare your DB

 To run the website, use upgrade command to create the DB if it doesn't exist and
 upgrade it: